DigiTaskslabs/DigiTaskslabs/README.md

 > _If you encounter problems with the connection, you can communicate through Issues_

+1.After creating the task, copy the task token

+2.Write api request code in your project

+3.After the task is successfully launched, go to the task editing page and click Verify

+4.Task on-line

 ### Call the API to settle the task

+This interface is used to notify us after the user completes the task.
+If your task is to invite registration, please notify us after the user successfully completes the task

 url:https://api.digitasks.cc/earn/task/check-ref

 Request parameter: